 Section 1 (informative) covers the background, suggested audience and describes the documentation conventions used in the remainder of the document.

-Section Error!
-Reference source not found. (normative) provides detailed guidance on dealing with specific overlaps between RIM and SNOMED CT semantics.
+Section 2 (normative) provides detailed guidance on dealing with specific overlaps between RIM and SNOMED CT semantics.
 It contains normative recommendations for use of SNOMED CT in relevant attributes of various RIM classes including Acts, ActRelationships and Participations.
 It also contains a subsection providing recommendations on Context conduction.
 Each subsection consists of:

 A brief introduction to the item;